Mayra Conde

-Mayra Lissette Conde (born January 28, 1969 in Guatemala City, Guatemala) is a professional Personal Trainer and mixed martial artist, who has also competed in bodybuilding, kickboxing and brazilian jiu-jitsu.
+Mayra Lissette Conde (born January 28, 1969) is a professional Personal Trainer and mixed martial artist, who has also competed in bodybuilding, kickboxing and brazilian jiu-jitsu.

 Biography

 Conde hails from Guatemala City, where she grew up on her grandparents' farm.
 She has spoken fondly of her time there in interviews, as well as citing her grandfather as "my source of strength".
 However, at the age of nine when her younger brother was born, Conde moved with her parents to Toronto, Ontario, Canada, hoping for a better education.

 Her early years as an immigrant were tough; "I was constantly picked on because I couldn't speak English and was very small".
 Conde succeeded academically and became bilingual, speaking both her native Spanish and adopted English.
 While still at school, Conde developed an interest in sports drinks and nutrition through her father, which led to her becoming a bodybuilder at the age of 16.
 Her muscular physique proved useful when she moved into construction work after high school.
 Earning a living as a welder, she would later become a foreman.
 Meanwhile, she continued to attend fitness seminars and read health-related books.

 In 1993, she met Zee Vjesalicu a wrestler, hockey player and mixed martial artist who introduced Conde and her friend Olga Bakalapolous to Brazilian Jui Jitusu.
 For a short period of time Zee trained Conde.
 Conde's first grappling competition, she won.

 In the summer of 1996, Conde moved to Los Angeles for the love of personal fitness training, and in search for something bigger and more challenging.
 She trained in Brazilian jiu-jitsu at the Beverly Hills Jiu Jitsu Club with such fighters including Mark Kerr and Bas Rutten.
 Learning from them and another trainer, Marcus Vinicius, she would later fight in the United States, Brazil and Greece and Japan, being part of the all-female "Hook N Shoot" Revolution promotion.

 She was asked her to represent Team Canada at the 1st World Wide Pankration Championships on 11 November 2000, in Lamia, Greece.
 Despite a last minute notice and traveling at her own expense, she earned two gold medals.
 She was later invited to train with Coach Scott Miller and the Women's Wrestling Team at Pacific University in late 2002 and March 2003.
 Conde is a Purple Belt Brazilian Jiu-Jitsu Instructor, having studied under 4th Degree Black Belt Master Marcus Vinicius and Bas Rutten at The Beverly Hills Jiu Jitsu Club.

 Conde is now living and working in Frankfurt am Main, Germany as a professional personal trainer.
 According to German authorities (in Frankfurt), she is the only foreign self-employed personal trainer authorized to live and work in Germany, without the need of an employer at first, due to the fact that she is a high level certified martial artist, instructor and personal trainer.